NitinRana01125532553/NitinRana01125532553/README.md

-- 👋 Hi, I’m @NitinRana01125532553
+- 👋 Hi, I’m Ni
-- 👀 I’m interested in web dev
+- 👀 I’m interested in Web and new cs technologies
-- 🌱 I’m currently learning html, css, js, python
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on python an js projects
+- 💞️ I’m looking to collaborate on WebApp projects
 - 📫 How to reach me https://twitter.com/Gandalf62644788
 -